Equipment

 Your Sword

-So naturally, everyone’s first instinct is to buy a sword.
-You are learning swordsmanship!
-Of course you want a sword.
+Naturally, everyone's first instinct is to buy a sword.
+You are learning swordsmanship — of course you want a sword.
 But as Steve or Andrew will tell you on your first night, gloves are actually the smarter first purchase.
-Techniques in Fiore’s system can target the hands, and they are also the most likely place to catch an accidental hit.
+Techniques in Fiore's system can target the hands, and they are also the most likely place to catch an accidental hit.
 Decent gloves change everything about how confidently you train.
-More on that in a moment.
+More on those in a moment.

 You will still want your own nylon waster though, and soon.
 Everyone at the club has one.
 A nylon waster is a synthetic training longsword with the right shape, the right balance, a proper cross and pommel, and enough toughness to take thousands of hits.
 It is the sword you will use every Tuesday for paired technique work.